This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 Nutmeg

 Nutmeg is a seed that’s dried for 6-8 weeks before grounding.
-With its sweet, nutty, warm (with a hint of clove) flavor, nutmeg is used in many puddings, desserts, eggnog, and baked goods recipes.
+With its sweet, nutty, warm (with a hint of clove) flavor, nutmeg is used in many puddings, desserts, eggnog, and baked goods recipes such as my all-time favorite Sweet Nut Braided Bread that has a creamy nutmeg-flavored filling.

 As you can see with many of these spices, nutmeg can also be used in savory dishes with potatoes, sausage, meats, bechamels, spinach and cheese dishes, or vegetables.